Godot-Languages-Support/godot-lang-support/README.md

 ### [Kotlin, Java, and Scala.](https://github.com/utopia-rise/godot-jvm)  👥 ⚙️ 🔌 🌍 ⚡

    Provides proper support for Kotlin and Java.
 Aims to support Scala in the near future as well.

+   GraalVM with [Native Image](https://www.graalvm.org/latest/reference-manual/native-image/) is also supported.

    Their [Discord](https://discord.gg/3NSA7fKBMD) is nice and friendly.

 ### [Lua](https://github.com/gilzoide/lua-gdextension)  👥 🧩 ⚡